jpowersdev/client-site-update-script/README.md

 ## Client Site Update Script

-Run this script from a terminal session in order to automatically update WPEngine Installs
+Run this script from a terminal session in order to automatically update WPEngine Installs.

-Confirm that you are able to successfully connect to WPEngine SSH Gatweway
+Confirm that you are able to successfully connect to WPEngine SSH Gatweway.
 * https://wpengine.com/support/getting-started-ssh-gateway/